-- 1. A student (prospective, current or former) who is regarded as stakeholder with respect to that decision can lodge a digital appeal with the HU Legal Protection for Students Office.
+- 2. A student (prospective, current or former) who is regarded as stakeholder with respect to that decision can lodge a digital appeal with the HU Legal Protection for Students Office.
 If the decision was taken as a result of a complaint as referred to in Article 37(5) of the Students' Charter, the student may submit a request for review to the HU Legal Protection for Students Office.
 Appeals and complaints can also directly be submitted to the HU Office.
-Complaints may be submitted verbally if this is preferred. - 2.
-The HU Office ensures that all appeals and requests for review submitted to the office are forwarded to the relevant committee or to the Examination Appeals Board.
-The HU Office informs students about the procedures and can refer students for advice and assistance, for example to the confidential advisor or mediator.
-The HU Office also informs and advises the STIP. - 3.
-The time periods for lodging an appeal or a request for review are as follows. - 6 weeks for decisions, and decisions following complaints that are not related to treatment: - 1 year for complaints relating to treatment, except if it concerns inappropriate conduct, counting from the date of the conduct in question; - 2 years for complaints relating to inappropriate conduct, counting from the date of the conduct in question.
+Complaints may be submitted verbally if this is preferred. - 3.
+The HU's Legal Protection for Students Office ensures that all appeals and requests for review submitted to the office are forwarded to the relevant committee or to the Examination Appeals Board.

+The HU's Legal Protection for Students Office informs students about the procedures and can refer students for advice and assistance, for example to the confidential advisor or mediator.
+The HU's Legal Protection for Students Office also informs and advises the Information Point (STIP).

+- 2. The time periods for lodging an appeal or a request for review are as follows: - six weeks for decisions, and decisions following complaints that are not related to treatment; - one year for complaints relating to treatment, except if it concerns inappropriate conduct, counting from the date of the conduct in question; - two years for complaints relating to inappropriate conduct, counting from the date of the conduct in question.